 Elk City Water Department

 Elk City has a large system of water and sewer mains located throughout the city.
 The system includes literally hundreds of miles of water and sewer lines that are under practically every street and alley in the city.
-This network of water and wastewater lines is maintained by the Public Facilities Superintendent, Mike McFall, field supervisor TC Perry, and three other water department employees.
+This network of water and wastewater lines is maintained by the Public Facilities Superintendent, Mike McFall and five other water department employees.

 - Mike McFall is A-level certified in water and wastewater operations and he is A-level certified in water and wastewater laboratory.
 Mike is also a Certified DEQ Instructor and offers classes through out the year for D and C level water, wastewater, and lab certifications.
 Mike also offers a renewal training class the first Friday in May annually this is four free hours towards renewal and a catered lunch.